Introduction to PowerShell Get-Content

 Parameters:

-- Read Count: Specifies the number of lines of the content sent through the pipeline at a time.
+• Read Count: Specifies the number of lines of the content sent through the pipeline at a time.
 The Default value is 1 means it sends one line at a time.
-If you set the value to 0 then it sends the whole content at a time.
-This parameter doesn’t change the content it displays but it does affect the time to display the content.
-The more the read count value is, the more time it will take to reach the first line but overall operation time decreases.
+If you set the value to 0, it sends the whole content simultaneously.
+This parameter doesn’t change the content it displays but affects the time it displays.
+The more the read count value is, the more time it will take to reach the first line, but overall operation time decreases.

-- TotalCount: Specifies the total number of lines to display from the beginning.
-If you set the value 10, it will display 10 lines only.
+• TotalCount: Specifies the total number of lines to display from the beginning.
+If you set the value to 10, it will display only 10 lines.
 The default value is -1, which means all the lines will be displayed.
 Its aliases are Head and First.

-- Exclude: Exclude parameter is path qualifier means it excludes all the items which are specified from that path.
+• Exclude: Exclude parameter is a path qualifier that excludes all the items specified from that path.
 Wildcard character (*) is permitted.
-When you use –Exclude parameter then you need to provide content of the item.
+When using the –Exclude parameter, you must provide the item’s content.
 For example, D:\Temp\* where (*) specifies the contents of the directory.

-- Filter: The filter parameter is more efficient than include or exclude.
-It is also a path qualifier and you can use the wildcard character (*) for this parameter.
+• Filter: The filter parameter is more efficient than include or exclude.
+It is also a path qualifier; you can use the wildcard character (*) for this parameter.

-- Force: Retrieves the contents from the file which is restricted by any settings except security permissions.
-Force parameter overrides the read-only attribute of the file or creates a directory to complete a file path.
+• Force: The function retrieves the contents from the file, and security permissions are the only settings that can restrict it.
+Force parameter overrides the file’s read-only attribute or creates a directory to complete a file path.

-- Wait: When the wait parameter is specified, the Powershell console keeps the file open and waits until manually interrupted by entering CTRL + C or by deleting the file.
+• Wait: When the wait parameter is specified, the Powershell console keeps the file open and waits until manually interrupted by entering CTRL + C or deleting the file.
 In the second case, there will be a non-terminating error.
 The wait cannot be combined with Raw Parameter.

-- AsByteStream: This parameter was introduced in PowerShell 6.0 and specifies if the contents should be read as a byte of the stream.
+• AsByteStream: This parameter was introduced in PowerShell 6.0 and specified if the contents should be read as a byte of the stream.

-- Stream: This parameter is used to create the stream.
-Once you create a different stream, you can retrieve changes in the files according to the stream.
+• Stream: We need to establish the stream using this parameter.
+Once you create a different stream, you can retrieve file changes according to the stream.

-- LiteralPath: This parameter specifies the path of one or more locations.
-Unlike -path parameter, you cannot specify wildcard characters here because this parameter can’t interpret characters as wildcards.
-If your path includes any escape characters then mark them under a single quote and PowerShell will consider it as a single path.
+• LiteralPath: This parameter specifies the path of one or more locations.
+Unlike the -path parameter, you cannot specify wildcard characters here because this parameter can’t interpret characters as wildcards.
+If your path includes any escape characters, mark them under a single quote, and PowerShell will consider it a single path.

-- CommonParameters: Below common parameters are used which are also called advance function’s parameters.
+• CommonParameters: Below common parameters are used, also called advance function parameters.

 Examples of PowerShell Get-Content

-The examples of the PowerShell Get-Content is given below:
+The examples of the PowerShell Get-Content are given below:

 Example #1